 The Agency and Program Administrator will update the Guidebook periodically as necessary to reflect changes in law and/or orders of the Illinois Commerce Commission ("Commission") which impact the Adjustable Block Program ("ABP" or "Program"), or the development of other requirements through separate comment and requirement publishing processes.
-In the event that subsequent changes in law, Commission orders, or the development of other program materials conflict with this Guidebook, those statutes and orders shall supersede the relevant portions of this Guidebook until such time as revisions may be completed.
+In the event that of a conflict between this Guidebook and subsequent changes in law, new Commission orders, or the development of other program materials conflict with this Guidebook, those statutes and orders shall supersede the relevant portions of this Guidebook until such time as Guidebook revisions may be completed.